White rhinoceros: Reproduction

 White rhinoceroses mating in Kruger National Park.

 A young white rhinoceros calf, typically unsteady for the first few days.

 A white rhino female with her calf grazing in Pilanesberg National Park.

-Females (cows) typically reach sexual maturity between six and seven years of age, whereas males (bulls) mature later, usually between 10 and 12 years.
-Courtship among white rhinos is often a prolonged and sometimes arduous affair.
-A persistent bull will often stay near a cow even when she acts aggressively, emitting calls as he approaches.
-He may chase or block the cow's path, vocalizing with loud squeals or wails if she attempts to leave his territory.
-When a cow is ready to mate, she signals her receptiveness by curling her tail and adopting a rigid stance during the copulation, which lasts about half an hour.
-Breeding pairs may remain together for 5 to 20 days before separating.

-The gestation period for a white rhino is approximately 16 months, after which a single calf is born, usually weighing between 40-65 kg.
-Newborn calves are unsteady on their feet for the first two to three days of life.
-When feeling threatened, a young calf will instinctively run in front of its mother, who is fiercely protective and will vigorously defend her offspring.
-Weaning typically begins when the calf is around two months old, but it may continue to suckle for more than a year.
-The birth interval for white rhinos generally ranges from two to three years.
-Before giving birth to a new calf, a mother will usually chase off her current, older calf.
-The typical lifespan of a white rhinoceros is estimated to be 40–50 years, though comprehensive longevity studies with robust contemporary sourcing are still needed to refine this figure.
+Cows reach sexual maturity at 6–7 years of age while bulls reach sexual maturity between 10 and 12 years of age.
+Courtship is often a difficult affair.
+The bull stays beyond the point where the cow acts aggressively and will give out a call when approaching her.
+The bull chases and or blocks the way of the cow while squealing or wailing loudly if the cow tries to leave his territory.
+When ready to mate, the cow curls her tail and gets into a stiff stance during the half-hour copulation.
+Breeding pairs stay together between 5–20 days before they part their separate ways.
+The gestation period of a white rhino is 16 months.
+A single calf is born and usually weighs 40-65 kg.
+Calves are unsteady for their first two to three days of life.
+When threatened, the baby will run in front of the mother, which is very protective of her calf and will fight for it vigorously.
+Weaning starts at two months, but the calf may continue suckling for over 12 months.
+The birth interval for the white rhino is between two and three years.
+Before giving birth, the mother will chase off her current calf.
+White rhinos can live to be up to 40–50 years old.

-Owing to their immense size and formidable presence, adult white rhinos are largely invulnerable to natural predators, with humans being their only significant and consistent threat.
-Calves are also well-protected by their mothers' vigilance and their own developing tough hides.
-Attacks are exceedingly rare, though isolated incidents, such as a documented successful predation by a lion pride on an ailing adult bull weighing 1540 kg in Mala Mala Game Reserve, South Africa, have occurred.
+Due to their size, adult white rhinos have no natural predators (other than humans), and even young rhinos are rarely attacked or preyed on due to the mother's presence and their tough skin.
+One exceptional, successful attack was perpetrated by a lion pride on a sick bull white rhinoceros, which weighed 1540 kg, and occurred in Mala Mala Game Reserve, South Africa.